Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 If you have a lot of shade or are a renter, consider Community Solar. https://www.oregoncsp.org/

-For a quote we need the following:
+For a quote we need ALL of the following:

-Pictures texted or emailed to us at 541-905-2271 or nrgwiseservice@gmail.com the following info:
+Please text or email pictures to us at 541-905-2271 or nrgwiseservice@gmail.com the following info:

 SEND IN HIGH RESOLUTION.

-Income levels for the higher grant/incentive thru ETO Solar Within Reach Program and Oregon ODOE grant program (should restart soon)
+Income levels for the higher grant/incentive thru ETO Solar Within Reach Program

 Congratulations to one of our customers!!!